StateFarm-STEM/pyinthesky/lesson1/README.md

       <img src="https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson1/photos/HabBreadboard.jpg" width="600" >
     - The red and blue arrows are pointing to the positive and negative power rails respectivley.
 The yellow arrow is illistrating which pin are connected.
 The pins are connected in the same direction as the yellow arrow, but seperated by the channel in the middle.
 They are connected horizontally and not verically in this picture.
     - If you want more information on breadboards please refer to <a href=https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all title="How to Use a Breadboard">This article</a>
-  - Another thing that is important to keep in mind is polarity
+  - Another thing that is important to keep in mind is polarity:
      - electronics only work one way, if you connect the positive wire to the negative terminal, and the negative wire to the positive terminal, you may ruin the component you are working with.
-     - in order to prevent this ***unplug the Arduino while you are wiring components and double check that it is correct according to the picture/pinout chart***
+     - in order to prevent this ***unplug the Arduino while you are wiring components and always double check that it is correct according to the picture/pinout chart***

 Feel free to check out the links I have added in the <a href=https://github.com/StateFarm-STEM/pyinthesky/blob/main/resources.md title="Resource Page"> This article</a>